vial0ft/marginal-notes/notes/thoughts/where_is_my_docs/en/index.md

 - The idea of ​​the project, the goals and objectives that the project solves (why do we make the project?) - this is the raison d'être[^1] of the system being built. ("earnings" is never the goal of the project. it might be only the owner's  goal)
 - Project requirements (what are the project's limitations?)
 - Roadmap of project (how will the project goals be achieved?)
-These knowledges must be thought out and described **initially**.
+These knowledge must be thought out and described **initially**.

 And before you can tell that waterfall is dead and showed its total inefficiency, and that agile is a trendsetter today...

 The above is a necessary but not sufficient part for a **LONG-TERM** and **COMPLEX** project.
 And in case some of that changes, the project must done and start a new one (possibly borrowing something from the existing ones) corresponding to new ideas and goals or new requirements.

-Otherwise, it may happen that [Burj Khalifa](https://en.wikipedia.org/wiki/Burj_Khalifa) has just been named as a modest family cafe and is went to change the foundation on which it stands.
+Otherwise, it may happen that [Burj Khalifa](https://en.wikipedia.org/wiki/Burj_Khalifa) has just been named as a modest family cafe and is going to change the foundation on which it stands.

-Details about "how" and "what" will be done to achivment of the goals and correspondence of requirements of the design system within the development plan can be supplemented and adjusted. **Only if it does not contradict the basis**.
+Details about "how" and "what" will be done to achievement of the goals and correspondence of requirements of the design system within the development plan can be supplemented and adjusted. **Only if it does not contradict the basis**.
 Moreover, new details **MUST** find their place in the documentation.

 The purpose of documentation is to have ***knowledge*** about the system's operation at hand, and to reflect its current state, for solving work tasks - the notorious **context** - and not to be ***just information*** describing some facts about the system.
 If you like, then documentation is a augmented roadmap of the system or a navigator with rivers, mountains, roads, showing how to get from point "A" to point "B" **at the current moment in time**, taking into account weather conditions, time of day and traffic on the roads.